 Although the signage policy SVA1 is voluntary, all five municipalities with drinking water systems have installed road signs at the boundaries of vulnerable areas.
 The objective is twofold: to alert emergency responders if a spill occurs in a vulnerable area, and to increase public awareness of these areas.
-Fifteen (15) Drinking Water Protection Zone signs have been installed by municipalities on roads within North Bay, Callander, Mattawa, South River, and Machar, and by the Ministry of Transportation on Highway 11 in Powassan and on Highway 63 east of North Bay.
+Twelve (12) Drinking Water Protection Zone signs have been installed by municipalities on roads within North Bay, Callander, Mattawa, South River, and Machar, and three (3) signs have been installed by the Ministry of Transportation on Highway 11 in Powassan and on Highway 63 east of North Bay.